-In 2019, DEP under Governor Murphy proposed to upgrade 749 miles of rivers and streams to Category One waterways, increasing protections to include a 300-foot buffer on all designated waterways.
-NJFB submitted written comments expecting the newly protected waterways to grandfather existing agricultural practices that occur within the new buffer zones resulting from this expansion of delineated waterways.
+In the spring of 2020, 600 miles of rivers and streams were upgraded to Category One waterways, increasing protections to include a 300-foot buffer on all designated waterways.
+This was done through an amendment to the Surface Water Quality Standards that codifies these new C1 streams and was published in the New Jersey Register on April 6, 2020.
+In August 2020, Farm Bureau joined an appeal as an amicus party to challenge the DEP's April 2020 adoption of C1 stream upgrades.
+The rule prohibits development within 300 foot buffers on either side of the stream, some of which affects agricultural lands.
+NJFB submitted written comments in 2019 expecting the newly protected waterways to grandfather existing agricultural practices that occur within the new buffer zones resulting from this expansion of delineated waterways.
 Current DEP rules for C1 streams already ensure the continuation of existing farm practices without interference of the rules and we anticipate this to apply likewise to any new buffer zones within current farmland areas.
-NJFB will monitor implementation.
+NJFB will monitor implementation

-Responding to various stakeholder groups including agriculture, DEP under the Christie administration adopted new and amended versions of rules involving stream buffers, the Freshwater Wetland rules, stormwater management rules and the Flood Hazard Area Control Act (FHACA) rules.
+Responding to various stakeholder groups including agriculture, DEP under the Christie administration adopted new and amended versions of rules involving stream buffers, the

+Freshwater Wetland rules, stormwater management rules and the Flood Hazard Area Control Act (FHACA) rules.
 Together, these rules had been limiting activities that can occur in the riparian zones of New Jersey waters, causing serious problems for farm operators especially in the use of BMPs and Farm Bill environmental programs.